| Peel River|| |

 - Supply below Dungowan restricted from the start of December 2019 and alternative supply required for downstream commercial users.
 Tributary inflows below the dam from late January 2020 provided some supplies for high priority and high security users, although the only regulated releases from the dam in the second half of 2020 were minimum environmental releases only.

-- General security licence holders have had access to uncontrolled flows in 2020.
+- General security licence holders had access to uncontrolled flows in 2020.

 - Some fish deaths in December 2019 below Dungowan as a result of ceasing flows and in January 2020 as a result of poor water quality from storm generated inflows.

-- With Chaffey Dam now holding 42%, general security allocations have been made and releases for water orders can resume.
+- With Chaffey Dam now holding 57%, general security allocations have been made and releases for water orders can resume, although to date downstream tributary flows have continued to meet all requirements.

 Page link: https://www.industry.nsw.gov.au/water/allocations-availability/droughts-floods/drought-update/critical-valleys-in-drought/peel